Women’s organisations condemn ‘shameful’ Met Police institutional misogyny

 The Metropolitan Police have “nowhere to hide” after a “rats’ nest” of institutional misogyny was exposed by a damning report, women’s organisations have said.

-Centre for Women’s Justice (CWJ), Rape Crisis and the End Violence Against Women Coalition have called for urgent changes to the UK’s largest police service after a scathing review was published on Tuesday.
+Centre for Women’s Justice (CWJ), Rape Crisis, the End Violence Against Women Coalition and Women’s Aid have called for urgent changes to the UK’s largest police service after a scathing review was published on Tuesday.

 Baroness Louise Casey’s review of the culture and standards in the force, commissioned after Sarah Everard was murdered by serving officer Wayne Couzens, found the force is institutionally racist, misogynist and homophobic.